billspat/ewx_pws/CONTRIBUTING.md

 ## Overview of Process

- - in the gitlab project, create an issue with a number N
- - and/or pick an issue to work on
+ - in the gitlab project, create an issue with a number N and/or pick an issue to work on
+     - check the current milestone to help prioritize which issues have priority
+ - in gitlab, assign the issue to yourself (using the 'assignees' option in top right)
- - create a branch for the issue ( on local computer), prefixed with number N
+ - in your computer, create a branch for the issue ( on local computer), prefixed with number N
- - do a bunch of commits in the branch local
+     - for example issue "42: fix flux capacitor" branch could be named "42-flux-capacitor"
+ - code to address the issue in your local, and add commits as you add functionality
+     - commits aren't backups but should be for completed pieces of functionality.
+Use a backup system to keep a backup of your incompleted work
- - add tests in local branch to ensure it works
+ - add tests as you go for in local branch
- - push branch to project when it's done (or close)
+ - push branch to project with the "-u" option (tracking branch) when 1)you have significant functionality you want to have reviewed or share or 2) it's done  and tests pass
+ - add comments to the gitlab issue if there are problems, need to ask questions, propose ideas or code to solve, etc
+ - if the main branch has been updated while you are working in this branch, frequently use 'git rebase' to update your branch to contain the latest code from main.
+The goal is that when your brn
- - create a merge request for branch
+ - when tests are passing and issue is addressed create a merge request for branch from main
  - someone reviews code and merges into main, squashing commits and re-write commit message "fixes #N"
  - once all the working code in the branch is incorporated into the main branch, delete branch in git project
  - close any issues related to the branch/merge request, make a note in the issue which MR/commit is most relevant

 ## Creating issues in gitlab

 ### File Issue for fix